AdaCore/spark2014/docs/ug/en/source/package_contracts.rst

       ...
    end Account;

-The different :ref:`Flavors of Volatile Variables` may also be specified in the state abstraction, which is then used by |GNATprove| to refine the analysis.
+The different :ref:`Properties of Volatile Variables` may also be specified in the state abstraction, which is then used by |GNATprove| to refine the analysis.
 For example, the program writing in a log seen in the previous section can be rewritten to abstract global variables as follows: